Time-Series Foundation Models for ISP Traffic Forecasting: Related Work

 \subsection{Gap in ISP Forecasting}

-While foundation models have achieved promising results in finance, energy, and transportation~\cite{fu2025financial}, their application to Internet traffic remains largely unexplored.~\cite{ferreira2023forecasting} identifies generalization and transfer learning as open challenges in network-traffic prediction.
+While foundation models have achieved promising results in finance, energy, and transportation~\cite{fu2025financial}, their application to Internet traffic remains largely unexplored.
+Ferreira et al.~\cite{ferreira2023forecasting} identify generalization and transfer learning as open challenges in network-traffic prediction.

 Furthermore, the majority of existing time-series foundation models, such as TimesFM~\cite{das2024decoder}, Chronos~\cite{ansari2024chronos}, and TTM~\cite{ekambaram2024tiny}, are pretrained on large-scale datasets drawn primarily from non-networking domains, including energy consumption, financial transactions, and environmental measurements.
 Although these datasets enable broad temporal pattern learning, it remains unclear how well such cross-domain representations transfer to Internet traffic, which exhibits distinctive characteristics such as heavy-tailed volume distributions, diurnal periodicity, and abrupt bursts linked to human activity or network events.